jmoggridge/ottawabeaches/README.md

 **1. Evaluate the appropriateness of a FIB predictive tool**
   - *Is there a need for the tool?*
-    - Ottawa beaches frequently have high E. coli counts (10% of total beach-days 2014-2019).
+    - Ottawa beaches often close due to large E. coli counts (10% of total beach-days 2014-2019); recreational swimming carries the some risk of illness that we would like to minimize through closures while still maximizing safe swimming days.
     - The current daily testing system assumes a 'persistence model' with FIB remaining roughly constant over the testing interval (24hr)
        - in short: The advisory for today is based on yesterday's FIB.
 We don't *know* current level of risk for today.
     - but FIB could change substantially during the 24 hr lab time leading to an inaccurate advisory.